robertoschwald/homebridge-obis-powermeter/README.md

 $ npm install
 ```

-### Update package.json

-Open the [`package.json`](./package.json) and change the following attributes:

-- `name` - this should be prefixed with `homebridge-` or `@username/homebridge-`, is case-sensitive, and contains no spaces nor special characters apart from a dash `-`
-- `displayName` - this is the "nice" name displayed in the Homebridge UI
-- `repository.url` - Link to your GitHub repo
-- `bugs.url` - Link to your GitHub repo issues page

-When you are ready to publish the plugin you should set `private` to false, or remove the attribute entirely.

-### Update Plugin Defaults

-Open the [`src/settings.ts`](./src/settings.ts) file and change the default values:

-- `PLATFORM_NAME` - Set this to be the name of your platform.
-This is the name of the platform that users will use to register the plugin in the Homebridge `config.json`.
-- `PLUGIN_NAME` - Set this to be the same name you set in the [`package.json`](./package.json) file.

-Open the [`config.schema.json`](./config.schema.json) file and change the following attribute:

-- `pluginAlias` - set this to match the `PLATFORM_NAME` you defined in the previous step.

 ### Build Plugin

 TypeScript needs to be compiled into JavaScript before it can run.
-The following command will compile the contents of your [`src`](./src) directory and put the resulting code into the `dist` folder.
+The following command will compile the contents of your [`src`](./lib) directory and put the resulting code into the `dist` folder.

 ```shell
 $ npm run build